Anthony van Diemen

-Anthony van Diemen (also Antonie, Antonio, Anton, Antonius) (1593 – 19 April 1645) was a Dutch colonial governor.
+Anthony van Diemen (also Antonie, Antonio, Anton, Antonius; 1593 – 19 April 1645) was a Dutch colonial governor.

 Early life

-He was born in Culemborg in the Netherlands, the son of Meeus Anthonisz van Diemen and Christina Hoevenaar.
+Van Diemen was born in Culemborg (now in the Netherlands, then in a county in the Holy Roman Empire), the son of Meeus Anthonisz van Diemen and Christina Hoevenaar.
 In 1616, he moved to Amsterdam, in hope of improving his fortune as a merchant; in this he failed and was declared bankrupt.
 After a year he became a servant of the Dutch East India Company and sailed to Batavia, Dutch East Indies (Jakarta), capital of the Dutch East Indies.
 On the voyage out, the East Indiaman Mauritius inadvertently put in on unknown coast of Australia.

 Career

 Governor Jan Pieterszoon Coen found van Diemen to be a talented official and by 1626 he was Director-General of Commerce and member of the Council for the Indies.
 In 1630, he married Maria van Aelst.
 A year later he returned to the Netherlands as Admiral on the ship Deventer.

 While on route to the Indies in 1633, Van Diemen sighted and named Amsterdam Island, after his vessel at the time, Nieuw Amsterdam.

 In 1635, he was appointed Governor-General of the Dutch East Indies, his appointment taking effect on 1 January 1636.

 Van Diemen's nine years as Governor-General were successful and important for both the colony and the commercial success of the Dutch East India Company.
 He devoted much of his energy to expanding the power of the company throughout South-East Asia.
 Under his rule Dutch power was established in Ceylon (now Sri Lanka) via Trincomalee.